banisterious/obsidian-sonigraph/docs/planning/sonic-graph-audio-enhancement-specification.md

     * Expand the "Comprehensive Settings Enhancement System" to expose new controls for these mappings.
     * **Mapping Rules UI:** A section where users can define rules (e.g., "If Tag = #idea, Instrument = Flute").
 This could be a list of configurable conditions and assigned instruments/musical properties.
     * **Continuous Layer Controls:** Toggles and sliders for activating ambient layers and controlling their base parameters.
+    * **Sample Library Integration:** Interface for browsing and selecting samples from the [Freesound Audio Library](features/freesound-audio-library.md) with preview functionality
+    * **Attribution Display:** Automatic display of required Creative Commons attributions for samples that require it
-    * **Musical Theme Presets:** Allow users to select pre-defined musical themes (e.g., "Orchestral," "Ambient," "Percussive") that apply a set of these mapping rules and continuous layer configurations.
+    * **Musical Theme Presets:** Allow users to select pre-defined musical themes (e.g., "Orchestral," "Ambient," "Percussive," "Sci-Fi," "Deep Drone") that apply a set of these mapping rules and continuous layer configurations.

+### 6. Audio Sample Library Integration

+**Implementation Details for Freesound Samples:**

+* **Sample Loading System:**
+    * Implement audio file caching and streaming for large samples (10+ minute drones)
+    * Support for seamless looping of purpose-built loop samples
+    * Dynamic loading based on user theme selection and vault activity

+* **License Compliance:**
+    * Automatic attribution display for CC BY licensed samples
+    * License filtering (e.g., exclude CC BY-NC for commercial use)
+    * Integration with plugin settings for attribution preferences

+* **Genre-Based Selection:**
+    * **Drone Genre:** 21 atmospheric samples ranging from 10 seconds to 10+ minutes
+    * **Sci-Fi Genre:** Space atmospheres and technological effects
+    * **Future Genres:** Oceanic, Ambient, Orchestral, Electronic, Minimal (placeholder sections)

+* **Technical Integration:**
+    * Extend `AudioEngine` to support external audio file playback alongside Tone.js synthesis
+    * Implement sample crossfading for smooth transitions between vault states
+    * Memory-efficient streaming for long-form content

+See [Freesound Audio Library](features/freesound-audio-library.md) for complete sample catalog and implementation reference.

-### 6. Future Considerations
+### 7. Future Considerations

 * **User-Defined Scales/Modes:** Allow users to select the musical scale or key the Sonic Graph operates within.
 * **MIDI Export:** Export the generated musical sequence as a MIDI file, allowing users to import it into a DAW.
 * **Semantic Content Analysis (Deeper):** Integration with more advanced text analysis (beyond just tags/keywords) to infer mood or topic and influence musical parameters accordingly.
 * **External Data Sources:** Allow mapping of external data (e.g., task management, calendar events) that are linked to notes, to influence the graph and music.
+* **Community Sample Contribution:** Framework for users to contribute and share their own curated sample collections
+* **Real-time Sample Processing:** Dynamic effects processing of Freesound samples based on vault metrics (filtering, reverb, modulation)
+* **AI-Generated Samples:** Integration with AI audio generation for procedural ambient content